 Ready to make the sweetest embroidered family photo ornament?
 I saw a blog post with an almost identical project, didn’t save it, and never could find it again.
 I’ve searched with a few key words and not found it, but if you have seen this before, please tell me where and I’ll link my original inspiration.
 They just sketched out their little leaf flourishes but I have a free pattern for the overlay you can download!

 I think this would be a lovely family tradition to stitch up each year, what better way to celebrate Christmas than looking back on past winters?
 It would be easy to customize the style according to your tree or your recipient, if you’re gifting, by painting the hoop, adding trim, and choosing different colors.
+The download includes 2016, 2017, and 2018 text!

 I stitched up this version for a friend, isn’t her family adorable?